+Any unwanted or unwelcome acts of coercion and harassment or misuse of power through repeated and hostile or unwanted conduct, verbal comments, emails, threats, actions or gestures that affect a person's dignity or integrity and that result in a harmful workplace environment.
+Single severe acts of harassing behaviour may be sufficient to be defined as Personal Harassment under this policy.
 Properly discharged management responsibilities are not considered to be acts of harassment.
-Any unwanted or unwelcome acts of coercion and harassment (for example bullying) or misuse of power through repeated and hostile or unwanted conduct, verbal comments, emails, threats, actions or gestures that affect a person's dignity or integrity and that result in a harmful workplace Single severe acts of harassing behaviour may be sufficient to be defined as Personal Harassment under this policy.
 Any harassment under any prohibited grounds under the Human Rights Code will be dealt with under the Human Rights Policy.